 Energy modeling, blower door testing and sustainability consulting for new and existing homes.
 We offer Earth Advantage home certification, verify new EPS homes, and provide HERS Ratings for new and existing homes.

-Community empowerment through Building Workshops
+Community empowerment through Building classes

-We also offer private workshop parties for birthdays, workgroups and events at your location which you can schedule by contacting us.
+We also offer private parties for birthdays, workgroups and events at your location which you can schedule by contacting us.

 Use EPS to find a home that’s built to perform